iommirocks/iommi/docs/tables_faq.rst

 You can customize the row rendering in two ways:

-- You can modify the html attributes via `cell__attrs`.
+- You can modify the html attributes via :code:`cell__attrs`.
 See the question on attrs_

-- Use `cell__template` to specify a template.
-You can give a string and it will be interpreted as a template name, or you can pass a `Template` object.
+- Use :code:`cell__template` to specify a template.
+You can give a string and it will be interpreted as a template name, or you can pass a :code:`Template` object.

 How do I customize the rendering of a row?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can customize the row rendering in two ways:

-- You can modify the html attributes via `row__attrs`.
+- You can modify the html attributes via :code:`row__attrs`.
 See the question on attrs_

-- Use `row__template` to specify a template.
-You can give a string and it will be interpreted as a template name, or you can pass a `Template` object.
+- Use :code:`row__template` to specify a template.
+You can give a string and it will be interpreted as a template name, or you can pass a :code:`Template` object.

 How do I customize the rendering of a header?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can customize headers in two ways:

-- You can modify the html attributes via `header__attrs`.
+- You can modify the html attributes via :code:`header__attrs`.
 See the question on attrs_

-- Use `header__template` to specify a template.
-You can give a string and it will be interpreted as a template name, or you can pass a `Template` object.
-The default is `tri_table/table_header_rows.html`.
+- Use :code:`header__template` to specify a template.
+You can give a string and it will be interpreted as a template name, or you can pass a :code:`Template` object.
+The default is :code:`tri_table/table_header_rows.html`.

 How do I turn off the header?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Set `header_template` to `None`.
+Set :code:`header_template` to :code:`None`.

 How do I add fields to a table that is generated from a model?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~